MikaPyDev/Connect-4-Monte-Carlo-Tree-Search/README.md

 ### Other useful information
 The code folder contains 2 files:
   1. Connect4: the game.
-Start this file if you want to play against a friend;
+Start this file if you want to play against a friend (uncomment line 35 for this);
   2. MCTS: the controller with the algorithm.
 Start this file if you want to play against the algorithm.

 The only library you need to install for this project is Numpy.